 After starting his career in government and the media, Neil worked as a book reviewer and freelance editor.
 He then established a communications consultancy within Halstead Press.

 When a state Treasury asked him whether he could ‘teach us how you do that’, he and fellow writer Dr Peta Spear set up what became the Plain English Foundation in 2003.
-The Foundation has now helped thousands of professionals in over 100 organisations to improve their communication.
+The Foundation has now helped tens of thousands of professionals in over 250 organisations to improve their communication.